Assessment of the Earth orientation parameter accuracy from concurrent VLBI observations: Results

 In program s22 twenty two consecutive 1-hr VLBI experiments at a single baseline Mg-Ws were observed in 22-hr sessions that are concurrent with multi-baseline 24-hr r1 experiments.
 Since there were several gaps, the total count of s22 experiments is 215.
 We estimated $E_3$ angles from s22 experiments and estimated EOP and their rates from concurrent r1 experiments on the middle epoch of s22 observing sessions.

 We computed biases and rms of differences in $E_3$ angles from each 22-hr observing session and from all the data combined.
 Results are presented in Table~\ref{t:s22}.
 Errors of both r1r4 and s22 campaigns contribute to the rms of differences.
-We corrected these rms by subtracting in quadrature the contribution to these differences from 24-hr programs that was set to 0.53~nrad for all the experiments.
+We corrected these rms by subtracting in quadrature the contribution to these differences from 24-hr programs that was set to \chalp{0.53~nrad}{0.40~nrad} for all the experiments.
 We discuss how we obtained this contribution in subsection \ref{s:reg_24hr}.
-We call these statistics ``corrected''.
+We call these statistics ``corrected''. \chalp{We consider the rms as a measure of EOP accuracy.
+We report also biases, but we consider a bias and a scatter as two components of an error.}

 Even a cursory analysis reveals a noticeable difference between experiments ran in summer months May, June, July, August, September and winter months November, December, January, February, and April.
-According to the classical F-test, the ratio of standard deviations, 1.85 is statistically significant at a $10^{-9}$ confidence level for a sample of this size.
+According to the classical F-test, the ratio of \chalp{standard deviations}{rms}, 1.85 is statistically significant at a $10^{-9}$ confidence level for a sample of this size.

-Figure~\ref{f:e3_mgws} illustrates the differences in $E_3$ angles from two observing sessions with the smallest and largest standard deviations.
+Figure~\ref{f:e3_mgws} illustrates the differences in $E_3$ angles from two observing sessions with the smallest and largest \chalp{standard deviations}{rms}.
 The differences do not exhibit a noticeable systematic pattern.
-The biases in $E_3$ angles do not exceed 60\% of a standard deviation for any observing session and they are at a level of 1/6 of the standard deviation of the whole dataset.
+The biases in $E_3$ angles do not exceed 40\% of a \chalp{standard deviation}{rms} for any observing session and they are at a level of 1/5 of the \chalp{standard deviation}{rms} of the whole dataset.

 We computed the rms of the differences for experiments scheduled according to strategy A and strategy B separately.
-We got 1.04 and 1.05~nrad respectively, which is totally insignificant.
+We got 0.96 and 0.97~nrad respectively, which is totally insignificant.
 The differences remained insignificant when winter only or summer only experiments were used.